ka-dyn/ExpandedContent/README.md

 -Domains: Scalykind

--Subdomains: Archon, Blood, Caves, Demon, Dragon, Ferocity, Ice, Psychopomp, Rage, Revelation, Revolution, Rivers, Storm, Thievery, Undead, Wind
+-Subdomains: Archon, Blood, Caves, Curse, Demon, Dragon, Ferocity, Ice, Psychopomp, Rage, Restoration, Revelation, Revolution, Rivers, Storm, Thievery, Undead, Whimsy, Wind

 New Spells

--Hydraulic push, Slipstream, Scourge of the Horsemen, Rigor mortis, Reviving Finale, Deadly Finale, Purging Finale, Stunning Finale, Hollow Blades, Goodberry, Steam Ray Fusillade, Inflict Pain, Inflict Pain Mass, Gloomblind Bolts, Fury of the Sun, Invoke Deity
+-Hydraulic push, Slipstream, Scourge of the Horsemen, Rigor mortis, Reviving Finale, Deadly Finale, Purging Finale, Stunning Finale, Hollow Blades, Goodberry, Steam Ray Fusillade, Inflict Pain, Inflict Pain Mass, Gloomblind Bolts, Fury of the Sun, Invoke Deity, Wall of Fire

 I'd like to give a huge thank you to Vek17, as much of the coding in this repository is his; I simply repurposed it or learned from it.
 I wouldn't be able to release anything without it.
 Check out his mod, TableTopTweaks if you haven't already!